sh0ckyyy/WebsiteSchoolProject/README.md

 - CSS styles on whole website 🟢
 - PHP implementation on whole site 🟢
 - PHP simplyfied the whole site and made it much more complex way ✔️
+- Somehow responsive, not ideal but it does something 🤐
 - Language changing [English:default, Slovak] 🟢

 ## Features